Administrative Data Sources

 3.3 Vessel Tracking (AIS/VMS)

 Vessel tracking systems provide spatially explicit data on maritime activity that significantly enhance the capacity to attribute economic activity and environmental pressures to specific marine locations.
-Two primary systems are relevant:
+Two primary systems are relevant.
+All inter-agency data sharing agreements required by this section should be established under the framework in TG-0.7 Institutional Arrangements.

 3.3.1 Automatic Identification System (AIS)